Kewemit/CyberSecurity-AIO/Docker - AIO.md

 What docker did here was to `untag` the image removing the references to the sha of the image.
 After the image has no references, it deletes the two layers the image itself is comprised of.
 ### Cleaning up
 When **building**, **running** and **rebuilding images**, you download and store a lot of layers.
 These layers will not be deleted, as docker takes a very conservative approach to clean up.

+## 04 - A basic Webserver
+Pull down the `nginx` Docker image from the Docker Hub.
+This Docker image uses the [Nginx](http://nginx.org/) webserver to serve a static HTML website.

+Start a new container from the `nginx` image that exposes port 80 from the container to port 8080 on your host.
+You will need to use the `-p` flag with the docker container run command.